BY: Citizens Count

 HB 538 would increase the gas tax from $0.222 per gallon to $0.282.

-So far the committee has not scheduled any work sessions on these bills.
+The committee has held work sessions for both bills in September.
 They must make a recommendation on the bills for a full House vote in 2020.

 Mandatory car insurance

 New Hampshire does not require that motorists have insurance in order to register their cars.
 HB 613 would change that.
 The House Commerce and Consumer Affairs Committee is working on that bill over the summer.
-Their most recent work session was June 25.
+Their next work session is October 1.

 HB 735 would establish a fee on any carbon-based fuel imported, sold, or used in New Hampshire.
 The revenue from that fee would be split between greenhouse gas reduction programs, customer rebates, and administration costs.

 The House Science, Technology and Energy Committee kept HB 735 for work over the summer.
-Their most recent work session was June 10.
+Their next work session is October 1.

 New Hampshire’s Renewable Portfolio Standard requires electricity providers to obtain a certain percentage of electricity from renewable energy sources each year, peaking at 25% in 2025.
 Now legislators are considering what should happen after 2025.

-This summer the House Science, Technology and Energy Committee is working on SB 124, which would extend the Renewable Portfolio Standard goals to 60% renewable energy by 2040.
+This fall the House Science, Technology and Energy Committee is working on SB 124, which would extend the Renewable Portfolio Standard goals to 60% renewable energy by 2040.

 This year the Senate shot down statewide bans on single-use carryout bags and plastic straws.

 The issue isn’t dead yet, though.
-The House Municipal and County Government Committee is holding onto two related bills over the summer: HB 102 and HB 559.
+The House Municipal and County Government Committee is working on two related bills this fall: HB 102 and HB 559.
 Both bills would give cities and towns the power to limit single-use plastics, such as bags and straws.

 On a related note, Gov. Chris Sununu signed HB 617 to form a committee to study recycling streams and solid waste management in New Hampshire.
 Recycling is becoming more and more costly for towns and cities.
 The committee of legislators has until November 1 to recommend any new laws on that subject.

-The topic of affordable housing is getting a look from many angles this summer.
+The topic of affordable housing is getting a look from many angles this year.

 Gov. Sununu signed SB 154, which creates a committee to study tax incentives for development of dense workforce housing in community centers.
 That committee must recommend any future legislation by November 1, 2019.